Best 10 ASX lithium stocks to watch

 The second is that lithium is difficult and time-consuming to mine, with new mines taking up to ten years to begin extraction.
 While corporations worldwide are trying to set up their own mining and processing operations. the demand for lithium is likely to eclipse the supply ramp-up.
 The International Energy Agency (IEA) estimates that demand for lithium will rise by 900% by 2030, and by 4,000% by 2040.

 Of course, lithium prices are as volatile as the metal itself.
-For example, a recent influencing factor is China’s ‘zero-covid’ strategy which is has seen lithium processing halt in some areas of the country, while EV manufacturers like Tesla have been forced to suspend factory production at times.
+For example, a recent influencing factor is China’s ‘zero-covid’ strategy which saw lithium processing halt in some areas of the country, while EV manufacturers like Tesla have been forced to suspend factory production at times.
+Indeed, China has promised a crackdown on illegal mining which could see prices shoot up again, with analysts predicting that 10% of global production could be affected.

 Finally, there are multiple ways to invest in ASX lithium stocks.
 It’s worth noting that lithium is mined from three types of deposits: brine, pegmatite lithium and sedimentary, with Australia accounting for most of the sedimentary lithium worldwide.
 Many lithium investors prefer to invest across all three types.